pingcap/docs/tidb-resource-control.md

 #### `QUERY_LIMIT` parameters

-Supported condition setting:

-- `EXEC_ELAPSED`: a query is identified as a runaway query when the query execution time exceeds this limit.
+If a query exceeds any of the following limits, it is identified as a runaway query:

+- `EXEC_ELAPSED`: checks whether the query execution time exceeds the limit.
+- `PROCESSED_KEYS`: checks whether the number of keys processed by the Coprocessor exceeds the limit.
+- `RU`: checks whether the total number of read and write RUs consumed by the statement exceeds the limit.

 Supported operations (`ACTION`):